Organised chaos: Why BJP is encouraging multiple chief minister claimants in Haryana

 Said Rajendra Sharma, Head of the Political Science Department at Maharshi Dayanand University in Rohtak, “The BJP is a highly organised party.
 It knows it is on the backfoot in Haryana.”

-He pointed out that no party in Jaryana has formed three consecutive goverments and no party has ever won a majority in two consecutive elections.
+He pointed out that no party in Haryana has formed three consecutive goverments and no party has ever won a majority in two consecutive elections.
 This is evidence of a culture of anti-incumbency in the state, said Sharma.

 “The BJP is deliberately projecting three chief ministerial candidates to mobilise its vote base in three different regions and from three different communities,” he said.